How to become a real estate agent in Dubai: A step-by-step guide

 Expats can enrol in the licensing process as soon as they obtain their residency permit.
 There is no specified period of residency that they have to complete.

-This concludes our guide on how to become a real estate agent in Dubai.
-Remember that the toughest part of the process begins after you get your licence.
+Remember that the most challenging part of the process begins after you get your licence.
 Success in the competitive real estate market of the UAE requires more than just credentials.
+And, of course, cultivate daily habits that will help you stay ahead.